By making a monthly gift of just $50, in a year you will have fully funded a fistula repair operation that will completely restore a woman’s life.

 Hamlin Fistula Ethiopia is dedicated to restoring the health and dignity of women who have survived a horrendous – and preventable – childbirth injury: obstetric fistula.

-Your monthly gift will be used by Hamlin Fistula Ethiopia where it is needed most for:
+Your monthly gift will be used for:

 Aye was looking forward to having children when she married and soon fell pregnant with her first child.
 However, after four days of obstructed labour, her baby had not arrived.